-- the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to this regulation; - · Craftsman Wuxi was established by means of direct investment rather than by a merger with or an acquisition of any PRC domestic companies as defined under the M&A Rules and; - · no provision in this regulation clearly classifies contractual arrangements as a type of transaction subject to its regulation.
+- the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to this regulation; - Craftsman Wuxi was established by means of direct investment rather than by a merger with or an acquisition of any PRC domestic companies as defined under the M&A Rules and; - no provision in this regulation clearly classifies contractual arrangements as a type of transaction subject to its regulation.

 However, our PRC legal counsel has further advised us that there remains some uncertainty as to how the M&A Rules will be interpreted or implemented in the context of an overseas offering and its opinions summarized above are subject to any new laws, rules and regulations or detailed implementations and interpretations in any form relating to the M&A Rules.
 We cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.
 If it is determined that CSRC approval is required for this offering, we may face sanctions by the CSRC or other PRC regulatory agencies for failure to seek CSRC approval for this offering.
 These sanctions may include fines and penalties on our operations in the PRC, limitations on our operating privileges in the PRC, delays in or restrictions on the repatriation of the proceeds from this offering into the PRC, restrictions on or prohibition of the payments or remittance of dividends by our China subsidiary, or other actions that could have a material and adverse effect on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of our ordinary shares.
-The CSRC or other PRC regulatory agencies may also take actions requiring us, or making it advisable for us, to halt this offering before the settlement and delivery of the ordinary shares that we are offering.
-Consequently, if you engage in market trading or other activities in anticipation of and prior to the settlement and delivery of the ordinary shares we are offering, you would be doing so at the risk that the settlement and delivery may not occur.
+The CSRC or other PRC regulatory agencies may also take actions requiring us, or making it advisable for us, to halt this offering before the settlement and delivery of the ordinary shares that we are offering, you would be doing so at the risk that the settlement and delivery may not occur.